-There are many professions that require the use of printers, even in 2020.
-And teachers are definitely among them.
+There are many professions that require the use of printers, even in 2023.
+Teachers are definitely among them.
 From tests and written tasks to reports; there are all sorts of materials that teachers have to print out.
-And sure, you can juggle your time with others who need to use the school computer.
+Sure, you can juggle your time with others who need to use the school computer.

-But you could also get one of the best printers for teachers in 2020 for yourself; a much more comfortable solution.
-At that point, the only question is — which one to opt for?
+But you could also get one of the best printers for teachers in 2023 for yourself; a much more comfortable solution.
+At that point, the only question is, which one to opt for?
 There are plenty of different models, and we’ll review our top ten picks right here!
 We say the Brother Compact Monochrome Laser Printer just might be the best one, but let’s move on for more info.

 One of the major reasons why teachers buy printers in the first place is effectiveness; that’s why you want a printer that’s fast enough, and the Brother Compact Monochrome Laser Printer definitely fits that bill.
 The device’s main intended use is for owners of small businesses who need to deal with a lot of paperwork.
 Still, it comes equipped with the very latest in the world of printing technology.
 This printer can churn out 32 pages each minute.